docker-flow/docker-flow-monitor/docs/auto-scaling.md

 cd docker-flow-monitor

-./scripts/dm-swarm.sh
+./scripts/dm-swarm-14_01.sh

 eval $(docker-machine env swarm-1)
 ```

 We cloned the [docker-flow/docker-flow-monitor](https://github.com/docker-flow/docker-flow-monitor) repository.
 It contains all the scripts and stack files we'll use throughout this tutorial.
-Next, we executed the `dm-swarm.sh` script that created the cluster.
+Next, we executed the `dm-swarm-14_01.sh` script that created the cluster.
 Finally, we used the `eval` command to tell our local Docker client to use the remote Docker engine `swarm-1`.

 ## Deploying Docker Flow Proxy (DFP) and Docker Flow Swarm Listener (DFSL)